 If you can't make it to your own room draw or special lottery, you may send someone in your place as a proxy.
 If your proxy does not arrive in time for your room draw, a member of residence life will pick a room for you.

 Choose a Proxy

 If you choose a proxy, you must send an e-mail to your proxy with all pertinent information, including an explicit statement that gives permission to this person to be your proxy.
 Your proxy must bring the e-mail to room draw, either printed or available to show on a smartphone or tablet device.
 Please DO NOT send an e-mail to the Office of Residence Life with this information.
-The proxy will choose a room for you just as if she were you.
+The proxy will choose a room for you just as if they were you.

 Students on Leave

 Students planning to go on leave participate in the existing housing lottery.
 Please follow the instructions above concerning choosing a proxy.